Open letter from the Public Health Agency to people ‘at risk’ regarding the winter vaccines

 This factsheet provides guidance on vaccine handling and storage in GP practices.
 The guidance applies to all staff involved in the planning or delivery of immunisation programmes in primary care settings.

 This leaflet is for pregnant women who have been diagnosed with syphilis.
-It provides information on the care pathway for these women, including referral to sexual health (GUM) clinics, treatment and long-term protection for the baby.
+It provides information on the care pathway for these women, including referral to GUM, treatment and long-term protection for the baby.